-Underclassmen take lead roles in Chicago production
+Underclassmen take lead roles in Chicago

 It’s almost a tradition that seniors get the lead roles in a typical high school play.